baasbox/docs/source/index.md

 ![New asset](images/Console_0.7.3/new_asset.png)

 <aside class="notice">
-	You have to fill at least the Name field and save the changes to create a new asset.
+	You have to fill in at least the Name field and save the changes to create a new asset.
 </aside>